 Visualizing Your Kubernetes Services

-Just as with our recently announced support for Amazon ECS, we’ve updated Sysdig Cloud’s famous topology view with Kubernetes awareness, at both the physical and logical level.
+Just as with our recently announced support for Amazon ECS, we’ve updated Sysdig Monitor’s famous topology view with Kubernetes awareness, at both the physical and logical level.

 The two pictures below show the exact same infrastructure and services.
 But the first one depicts the physical hierarchy, with a master node and three minion nodes; while the second one groups containers into namespaces, services and pods, while abstracting the physical location of the containers.